ericleasemorgan/reader-negotiation/cookbook.md

 Filtering JSON Output
 ---------------------

-Each study carrel is described and characterized in a number of ways, as the the following JSON snippet illustrates:
+Each study carrel is described and characterized with a number of metadata elements, as the the following JSON snippet illustrates:

 <pre>  {
     "id": "author-homer-gutenberg",